-Experience Christmas year round at the tiny town known as the North Pole.
-The Santa Clause House and Santa’s zip code post office are two popular attractions.
+Experience Christmas year-round at the tiny town known as the North Pole.
+The Santa Clause House and Santa’s Zip Code Post Office are two popular attractions.
 The Cruising with Santa Car Show is a big draw during the summer months.
-Kids of all ages can play in the new musical playground, role thru the skate or BMX park, or can also enjoy the exercise trail near City Hall.
+Kids of all ages can play in the new musical playground, role thru the skate or BMX park, or enjoy the exercise trail near City Hall.
 The North Pole is where the spirit of Christmas lives year round.

 AURORA BOREALIS LODGE